mediachain/mediachain/rfc/mediachain-rfc-4.md

 The ingestion process first requires a translation step, where metadata records from the existing dataset are translated to structured metadata objects for the mediachain.
-The next step is to publish the objects in IPLD and obtain their pointers, so that they can related to media identifiers with statements.
+The next step is to publish the objects in IPFS and obtain their pointers, so that they can related to media identifiers with statements.
 Finally, for each object in the original dataset a statement msut be generated, which binds the pre-existing object identifier to the metadata object with a